midlantica/LovelyBunchOfCoconuts/content/quotes/the-more-corrupt-the-state.md

 ---
-title: "The more corrupt the state"
+title: 'The more corrupt the state'
 ---

 ## "The more corrupt the state, the more numerous the laws."